aiden200/rl_snake/README.md

 There are 4 actions that the AI can take. "up", "down", "left", or "right".
 Depending on if the body size > 1, this could be limited to 3 actions.

-A "state" in this problem is defined to be the x,y coordinates of the head, length of the snake, x,y coordinates of the food, and the snake body.
+A "state" in this problem is defined to be:
+- x,y coordinates of the head
+- Length of the snake
+- x,y coordinates of the food
+- The current snake body

 Given that the food is randomly generated across the screen(besides the first iteration so the snake can learn quickly that eating the food gives a good reward).
 There are too many possible states to visit.
 Therefore instead of saving and trying to visit all possible states, approximate Q learning will be used.